A study by MyUniChoices has shown that a third of students that drop out of university in the UK do so because of poor mental health.

 Nearly half of the graduates and dropouts surveyed experienced embarrassment, shame, and depression caused by parental pressure to enrol in a ‘prestigious’ course that was unrelated to their interests, as well as the financial costs following academic enrollment.

-The study also found one in five dropouts suffered from alcohol or drug abuse as a result of their academic struggles, with 45% of participants believing their long-term career was hindered by failing to finish the course.
+The study also found one in five students who decided to drop out suffered from alcohol or drug abuse as a result of their academic struggles, with 45% of participants believing their long-term career was hindered by failing to finish the course.

 Ensuring The Right Package For Everyone